thiagoscholl/project-MultiPageTraining/README.md

 # project-MultiPageTraining

-Complete front-end website with different pages and themes made it for practice.
+Complete front-end website made using Bootstrap 4 with different pages and themes made it with a free template for practice.

 # Screenshots